Theoretical Gravitational Dynamics and Radiation

 For the case of two BHs in a binary, GR alone provides definite predictions for the orbit and the GW signal, and we should thus already know what we're looking for – if we can solve Einstein's equations.
-However, finding a sufficiently accurate, general, and practical solution to the relativistic two-body problem has proved notoriously difficult, and currently occupies many physicists around the world and in our division at the AEI.
+However, finding a sufficiently accurate, general, and practical solution to the relativistic two-body problem has proved notoriously difficult, and currently occupies many physicists around the world and in our department at the AEI.

 Solving the relativistic two-body problem

 The field of numerical relativity uses supercomputing power to directly solve Einstein's equations, and has found great success in determining the evolution of nearly-equal-mass binary BHs.
 But it remains difficult to cover the entire parameter space (of the BHs' initial masses, spins, and orbital parameters), since a simulation for a given set of parameters can take months, and since simulations still struggle to reach into extreme parts of the parameter space.
 Successful models of GWs from binary BHs will have to incorporate both data from numerical relativity and analytic approximations to GR.